 In April 2011, our shareholders approved a dual-class ordinary share structure, which will become effective immediately prior to the closing of this offering.
-Immediately prior to the completion of this offering, (i) 25,571,420 series A preferred shares, 70,701,580 series B preferred shares and 173,985,970 ordinary shares held by Mr. Joseph Chen, our founder, chairman and chief executive officer, will be converted into Class B ordinary shares on a one-for-one basis, (ii) 135,129,480 preferred shares held by SB Pan Pacific Corporation will be converted into Class B ordinary shares on a one-for-one basis.
+Contemporaneously with the closing of this offering, (i) 25,571,420 series A preferred shares, 70,701,580 series B preferred shares and 173,985,970 ordinary shares held by Mr. Joseph Chen, our founder, chairman and chief executive officer, will be converted into Class B ordinary shares on a one-for-one basis, (ii) 135,129,480 preferred shares held by SB Pan Pacific Corporation will be converted into Class B ordinary shares on a one-for-one basis, and (iii) all of the remaining ordinary and preferred shares will be converted into Class A ordinary shares on a one-for-one basis.
 The ADSs being sold in this offering represent Class A ordinary shares, and all ordinary shares issued after the closing of this offering will be Class A ordinary shares.
 Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights.
 In respect of matters requiring a shareholders' vote, each Class A ordinary share is entitled to one vote, and each Class B ordinary share is entitled to ten votes.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof.
 Class A ordinary shares are not convertible into Class B ordinary shares under any circumstance.
 Class B ordinary shares will automatically convert into the same number of Class A ordinary shares under certain circumstances.
 For a description of Class A ordinary shares and Class B ordinary shares, see "Description of Share Capital."